openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       You can safely share this directory between multiple builds on the same development machine.
-For additional information on how the build process gets source files when working behind a firewall or proxy server, see this specific question in the
+For additional information on how the build process gets source files when working behind a firewall or proxy server, see this specific question in the ":doc:`faq`" chapter.
-      "`FAQ <#how-does-the-yocto-project-obtain-source-code-and-will-it-work-behind-my-firewall-or-proxy-server>`__"
-      chapter.
 You can also refer to the ":yocto_wiki:`Working Behind a Network Proxy </wiki/Working_Behind_a_Network_Proxy>`"
       Wiki page.